Types of Jungian Archetypes

 An archetype is an original concept, the blueprint, so to speak, that precedes and forms the structure of physical manifestations.
 For example, think of the entity known as "mom."
 Immediately, one's own mom springs to mind.
 One thinks of the person who nurtured one in the womb and throughout life, who encouraged, supported, and gave one love absolutely and unconditionally.

 But one's mom is not the only mom; every person on the planet has a mom.
 Some moms may match all of the above; some may not even remotely resemble those ideas.
 The point is, though, that there is an expectation of what a mom is; there is an idea behind all those moms.
 That idea's ideal is found in the archetype of the "Great Mother."

 The Great Mother is the sum total of all concepts embodied in "mom"—fertility, creativity, nurture, support—all of those concepts and more are found in the Great Mother archetype.
 Simply put, the Great Mother is the blueprint for the person one calls "mom."

 Archetypes and the Collective Unconscious

 Jungian psychology often makes use of the concept of the unconscious.
 The unconscious is both personal and universal.
 When referring to the universal unconscious, the term used is the collective unconscious.
 Sometimes referred to as "racial memory," the collective unconscious consists of the totality of human experience and wisdom.

-Part of the reason for this universal understanding, from a Jungian standpoint, is since every person is tied to the collective experience, since every individual makes up the collective, every person, in their unconscious awareness is aware of what "mother" means because the archetypal Great Mother is a part of the collective unconscious.
+From a Jungian standpoint, part of the reason for this universal understanding is that every person is tied to the collective experience.
+Since every individual makes up the collective, every person, in their unconscious awareness, is aware of what "mother" means because the archetypal Great Mother is a part of the collective unconscious.

 When Good Archetypes Go Bad